Adesco22/365-Platform-Analysis/insights/project_insights.md

 ---

-*Note: Ensure that each SQL query is saved in the `/sql_queries/` folder and each result in the `/analysis/` folder to maintain repository structure.*
+*Note: Each SQL query is saved in the `/sql_queries/` folder and each result in the `/analysis/` folder to maintain repository structure.*